matthannigan/crop/syllabus.md

 ### Meeting Format

-This graduate course will progress over a period of 6 sessions and will feature a mixture of lecture content, discussion of assigned reading materials, group exercises, and student presentations.
+This graduate course will progress over a period of 6 or 7 sessions and will feature a mixture of lecture content, discussion of assigned reading materials, group exercises, and student presentations.

 Each class session will be divided into 80-minute segments with a 10-minute break in between.
 Slides to accompany each lecture will be made available prior to the beginning of each class.